History of the Web

 Twitter · Blog · Patreon · Discussions

 This chapter dives into the history of the web itself: where it came from, and how the web and browsers have evolved to date.
-This history is not exhaustive;For example, there is nothing much about SGML or other predecessors to HTML.
+This history is not exhaustive;For example, there is nothing much about Standard Generalized Markup Language ( SGML) or other predecessors to HTML.
 (Except in this footnote!) the focus is the key events and ideas that led to the web, and the goals and motivations of its inventors.

 The owner of the memex, let us say, is interested in the origin and properties of the bow and arrow. […] He has dozens of possibly pertinent books and articles in his memex.
 First he runs through an encyclopedia, finds an interesting but sketchy article, leaves it projected.
 Next, in a history, he finds another pertinent item, and ties the two together.
 Thus he goes, building a trail of many items.

 Computers, and the internet, allow us to process and store the information we want.
 But it is the web that helps us organize and find that information, that knowledge, making it useful.Google’s well-known mission statement to “organize the world’s information and make it universally accessible and useful” is almost exactly the same.
-This is not a coincidence—the search engine concept is inherently connected to the web, and was inspired by the web’s design and antecedents.
+This is not a coincidence—the search engine concept is inherently connected to the web, and was inspired by the design of the web and its antecedents.

 When data of any sort are placed in storage, they are filed alphabetically or numerically. […] The human mind does not work that way.
 It operates by association.